aMorteza/Quantum-Computing-Search-Algorithms/README.md

 # Quantum-Computing-Search-Algorithms:
-## Here implemented the Grover and Deutsch_Jozsa search algorithms, best in world!
+## Here implemented the Grover and Deutsch_Jozsa search algorithms, as a matter of complexity, best in the world!

-#### This project used python 3.9 and tested in an emulated Windows 10 Arm64-x86.
+#### This project used python 3.9 and ran in an emulated Windows 10 Arm64-x86.
 Following instructions are required to run the codes.

 * Create and Activate virtual environment: